SemanticMediaWiki/SummaryCards/docs/templates.md

 ## Examples

-The following examples contain simple template snippets that can be used in connection with the SummaryCards extension and will require [Semantic MediaWiki][smw] to work as expected.
+The following examples contain simple template snippets that can be used in connection with the SummaryCards extension and will in most cases require [Semantic MediaWiki][smw] to work as described.

 ### Files and images